 EQUITY ALERT: ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Loyalty Ventures Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – LYLTQ

-/EIN News/ -- NEW YORK, April 30, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Loyalty Ventures Inc. (OTC: LYLTQ) between November 8, 2021 and June 7, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, April 30, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Loyalty Ventures Inc. LYLTQ between November 8, 2021 and June 7, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 26, 2023.

 SO WHAT: If you purchased Loyalty securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.